ccgargantua/OSECE/osece/advanced_c/attributes.md

 Now when we compile with `-Wall`, the program compiles without any warnings.

-### The `deprectated` attribute
+### The `deprecated` attribute

-The `deprecated` attribute is used to mark a variable or function as deprected, and the compiler will generate a warning when it encounters code that usese that variable or function.
+The `deprecated` attribute is used to mark a variable or function as deprecated, and the compiler will generate a warning when it encounters code that usese that variable or function.

 Consider the following code: